ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-s3.md

 ## Lifecycle
 Actions include:
-Move to S3-IA - must be here for a minimum of 30 days (and be 128kb) before it can move to glacier Move to Glacier - can move here directly after creation if needed Permenantly Delete - yep, cool stuff this.
+Move to S3-IA - must be here for a minimum of 30 days (and be 128kb) before it can move to glacier

+Move to Glacier - can move here directly after creation if needed Permenantly Delete - yep, cool stuff this.

 S3 lifecycle Policy - S3 bucket policies require a Principal be defined.

-### Import/Export
-AWS offers the ability to send them a disk and import to EBS, S3 or Glacier then the ability to export from S3.
-This has to be totally painful so now they are a specially created device called an import/export Snowball which is a portable NAS you can ship back to AWS and they import the data to S3.

 ## Bucket Names &amp; Such
 Bucket names can not start with a '.' or '-' and cannot be formatted like an IP address.
 Remove public read access and use signed URLs with expiry dates to prevent read access from unauthorized sites.